I Remember (book)

-I Remember is a 1970 memoir written by author and artist Joe Brainard, depicting his childhood in the 1940s and '50s in Oklahoma as well as his life in the '60s and '70s in New York City.
+I Remember is a 1970 experimental memoir by American artist Joe Brainard.
+It depicts his childhood in the 1940s and '50s in Oklahoma as well as his life in the '60s and '70s in New York City through a stream of consciousness list of moments and tangents that are prefixed with the phrase "I remember".

 Brainard followed I Remember with I Remember More (1972) and More I Remember More (1973), both published by Angel Hair.